Get started with triggers

 Edit the flow and delete the existing trigger.

-After deleting the trigger, Power Automate will prompt you to select a new one.
+After deleting the trigger, Power Automate prompts you to select a new trigger.

-Once selected, the corresponding triggers and actions will be shown.
-Choose the trigger that best suits your needs.
+When you select the app icon, the corresponding triggers and actions are listed.
+Select the trigger that best suits your needs.

 Licensing for premium connectors

 You need a standalone Power Apps license or Power Automate license to access all premium, on-premises, and custom connectors.
-Microsoft 365 plan licensees can use standard connectors but cannot use premium connectors.
+Microsoft 365 plan licensees can use standard connectors but can't use premium connectors.

 Follow these steps to find your license.